A Spiritual Home and Resource for All

-We are committed to providing a spiritual refuge for all who seek freedom of mind and heart.
+We are committed to providing a spiritual home and resource for all on the path to awakening.
 We do our best to ensure that everyone who comes here feels truly welcome, respected, and safe, whatever their age, race, ethnicity, sex (including gender identity and expression), sexual orientation, body type, disability, religion, or political viewpoint.
-We recognize this is ongoing work and invite you to reach out to us at firstname.lastname@example.org with suggestions and feedback as to how we can more fully embody our aspiration to be a refuge for all.
+We recognize this is ongoing work and invite you to reach out to us at firstname.lastname@example.org with suggestions and feedback as to how we can more fully embody our aspiration to be a spiritual home and resource for all.

 Acknowledgment of the Nipmuc People

 We respectfully acknowledge the Nipmuc people, who for generations stewarded the land on which the Center now stands.

 Honoring the Asian Heritage of the Dharma

 We honor the Asian lineage of the teachings shared at BCBS and those who have nurtured and shared these teachings for thousands of years, named and unnamed.